 - After taking, space out other drugs by 2 hours.

 - Take this medication with a full glass of water and make sure to drink lots of noncaffeinated liquids.

 - Fiber may cause stomach pain, cramps or bloating.

 As always, tell your medical providers if you are taking any supplements or over-the-counter products.
 Different products have different storage requirements, refer to product labeling.

 Tria Health provides one-on-one confidential counseling with a pharmacist for any of your medication related questions.
 If Tria Health is currently a part of your healthcare plan, call the Tria Health Help desk today for any of your questions.

-If you have questions, call the Tria Help Desk at 1.888.799.8742.
+Call the Tria Health Help Desk at 1.888.799.8742